ripple/opensource.ripple.com/docs/xls-75d-delegating-account-permissions/concepts/delegating-account-permissions.md

 {% admonition type="warning" name="Important" %}
 * Delegating permissions grants significant control.
 Ensure you trust the delegated account.
-* The account specified in the `OnBehalfOf` field is responsible for paying the transaction cost.
+* The account specified in the `OnBehalfOf` field is responsible for paying the transaction fee.
 * A delegated account can only perform actions that have been explicitly permitted.
 {% /admonition %}